 Lemon Canyon Ranch, a conserved 1400-acre organic cattle ranch near Sierraville, was named after B.F.
 Lemmon, who owned the property in the 1860s.
-Built in the 1870's, the two barns on Lemon Canyon Ranch are some of the oldest and best-preserved in Sierra Valley.
+Built in the 1870s, the two barns on Lemon Canyon Ranch are some of the oldest and best-preserved in Sierra Valley.
 Constructed with hand-hewn timbers and held together with mortise and tenon joints and wooden pegs, the barns were restored in 2001 using traditional carpentry practices to preserve Sierra Valley's architectural heritage.
-For the Art + Ag Trail, Lemon Canyon Ranch will host I Am Love Artworks (paintings, hand-dyed scarves & more),Tom Knudson Photography, Sierraville Micro Dairy, and information on the botanical legacy of John Gill Lemmon (B.F.’s brother).
+The owner and ranch manager will be on-hand in turns with information about historic and current operations, and there will be a display about the botanical legacy of John Gill Lemmon (B.F.’s brother) and Sarah Plummer-Lemmon.

-Lil' Meg's Pumpkin Patch was sprouted in 2012 to bring fun and entertainment to the community.
-The "patch" features games, a corn maze and plenty of pumpkins!
-Lil' Meg's Pumpkin Patch, hosted on the family-owned Whittemore Farm, is aptly named for the petite size of one of its owners (Megan Whittemore) and the petite size of the pumpkin patch itself.
-For the Art + Ag Trail, Lil’ Meg’s will be hosting Josefina Fine Knits, Elliptical Sunrise eco-friendly products, and Lolly’s Crafts' hand-decorated gourds.
+Lil' Megs Pumpkin Patch was sprouted in 2012 to bring fun and entertainment to the community.
+The "patch" features games, a corn maze and plenty of pumpkins and gourds!
+Lil' Meg's Pumpkin Patch, hosted on the family-owned Whittemore Farm, is aptly named for the petite size of one of its owner (Megan Whittemore) and the petite size of the pumpkin patch itself.
+For more about the Patch, visit www.facebook.com/lilmegspumpkinpatch/.

 The Lost Marbles Ranch, originally established in 1887 as the Scolari Ranch, was a dairy and raised sheep.
 Today the historic 150-year old hay barn hosts weddings and special events (as well as barn owls, great-horned owls and Canada geese) in the heart of picturesque Sierra Valley, surrounded by wetlands with great bird watching vistas.
-For the Art + Ag Trail, Lost Marbles Ranch will host the ever-popular Sierra Valley Yaks, Shear Bliss (fiber arts), and Heaven Sent (local goat milk bath products).
+For more information about the venue, visit www.thelostmarblesranch.com.

 Roberti Ranch is a family-owned hay and cattle operation located in Sierra Valley.
 Established in 1922 by Elmer Roberti's parents, the ranch has grown from a small dairy to a nearly 6,000-acre business.
 Today, Elmer and Helen Roberti's three sons and their families operate the ranch.
-Roberti Ranch will offer three ranch bus tours on September 29 – at 10 a.m., noon and 2 p.m.
-Reservations are required.
-On each tour, up to 25 guests will learn about hay and cattle production along with how the Roberti family cares forthe land, as well as a visit with the beloved Helen Roberti, sharing stories of the ranch and Sierra Valley history.
+Roberti Ranch will offer three ranch bus tours on September 28 (all are now full), and exhibits will be hosted at the hay barn on Dyson Lane.
+For more information about the ranch, please visit www.robertiranch.com.

-The 1600-acre VV Bar Ranch is a working cattle ranch that has been owned by the Van Vleck family for over 70 years.
+The 1600-acre VV Bar ranch is a working cattle ranch that has been owned by the Van Vleck family for over 70 years.
 The current ranch was pieced together through the purchase of several ranches, straddling the Valley.
-It features several "Sierra Valley Barns," a style designed here in the mid-to late 19th century, for storing loose hay and feeding cattle through snowy winters.
+It features several "Sierra Valley Barns," a style designed here in the mid-to late 19th Century for storing loose hay and feeding cattle through snowy winters.